 Alice A. Bailey speaks of ‘Executives’ of the “New Age,” and the “New World Order” in her writings, particularly Esoteric Psychology (1936).
 Note, that the word “new order” and “new world order” addressed here, is used by A.B. herself.
 Why politics should be in a book on Psychology, and on a deeply occult subject in Buddhism, and in The Secret Doctrine from the Védic Tradition is beyond us; which is why these passages are being put forth.

-These ideas have destroyed and infiltrated the Theosophical Movement, and made people think what she and others like her, e.g., Charles Leadbeater, etc., taught Theosophy and was spreading the Theosophical Cause.
+These ideas have tried to overtake society when the Theosophical Movement weakened, and made people think what A.B. and others like her (e.g., Charles Leadbeater) taught Theosophy and was spreading its mission.
 It doesn’t.
-Thereafter, Theosophy became the new scapegoat for Christians lamenting the rise of pseudo-religions, the New Age Movement, &c.
+Thereafter, Theosophy became the new scapegoat for Christians lamenting about the rise of new religious movements and manipulative cults.

 Modern liberals seem complicit and accepting of the ideals presented by globalist idealogues and internationalism, moving the Western economies at the time.
 These ideas characterise modern “Progressivism.”
 It is a world where “borders are coming down.”
 The ideal of “planetary citizenship” is not the same ideal of “Universal Brotherhood” in Theosophy.
 The latter applies to a spiritual concept, particularly the concept in Vedic and Buddhist tradition, known as Pratītyasamutpāda (Sk.), or interdependent origination.
 It was used further to develop the idea of the Theosophical School being open to those, regardless of race, sex, class, etc. There are only people carrying that principle into political theory.
 The nineteenth-century Theosophists did not apply it in the context of political theory.
 It is certain 20th-21st century contemporaries, that try to apply it to modernist ideas of the Post-War world order.
 These people see Theosophy through a Liberal, Post-Enlightenment, and Post World-War lens.